 The team’s expansion, to a new base in Manchester’s ‘M1’ postcode, exemplifies the ambitions of Pell Frischmann and follows similar moves by the Edinburgh, Luton and Nottingham teams in the past year.
 The consultancy, which is best known for its role in development and re-development of the iconic Centre Point building in central London, boasts a UK-wide presence and also has teams in major cities including Birmingham, Exeter and London.

 Matthew Davies said:

-Amenities in the building include: on-site parking, fully-equipped conference facilities and syndicate rooms, discreet break-out spaces, a lounge area for employees and clients, and a modern kitchen.
+Amenities in the building include: on-site parking, fully-equipped conference facilities and syndicate rooms, discreet break-out spaces and a lounge area for employees and clients.